 Studying at AAU

 During each semester, courses constitute half the study time, while the other half has focus on project work carried out in groups – often working closely with the Department of Energy’s research environments and/or external companies.

-This is a full-time study programme, which is characterised by problem based project work.
-You will be working closely with other students most of the time, and you are required to be present at the university on a daily basis and spend a vast majority of your day there.
+This is a full-time study programme so you are required to be present at the university on a daily basis and spend the majority of your day there.

 At the Department of Energy, you will find a lot of well-equipped and modern laboratories enabling you to carry out exciting laboratory experiments and tests.
 These tests will verify the theoretical analysis, which you apply during the project work.
 The laboratories make it possible to perform realistic tests within industrial electronics and IT and cyber systems.

 During the 5th and/or 6th semester, you choose a specialisation in one of the following areas:

 More info about Applied Industrial Electronics

 If you want more in-depth knowledge about the academic content of the study programme, you can find additional information here:

 - The curriculum for Applied Industrial Electronics, where you, among other things, find descriptions of all the courses

 - The study programme has a number of world-class laboratories, which are dedicated to research and student projects